-The 10 years before starting Bookkeeper Business Launch, I was working as a bookkeeper and studio manager for a dance studio.
+In the 10 years before starting Bookkeeper Launch, I was working as a bookkeeper and studio manager for a dance studio.
 During that time, I always kept a part-time bookkeeping job.
 Just before my 50th birthday, a variety of things happened that led me to believe it was time for a major life change.

 I knew I wanted to work remotely and have the freedom to create a different kind of life for myself.
 I never dreamed that would include owning my own business.